CBFLivUni/CollagenBiomechanics/tests/README.md

 ## What the unit tests cover

-- **Calculations** — modulus of a linear stress-strain curve, hysteresis of a load/unload loop, stress relaxation of a known decay, and stress scaling with force.
+- **Calculations**: modulus of a linear stress-strain curve, hysteresis of a load/unload loop, stress relaxation of a known decay, and stress scaling with force.
-- **Columns and metadata** — matching of truncated column names, date and replicate normalisation, and the FileName-based metadata join.
+- **Columns and metadata**: matching of truncated column names, date and replicate normalisation, and the FileName-based metadata join.
-- **QC metrics** — SNR estimated on the preload baseline, its noise floor, and the rule that SNR gates only the failure segment.
+- **QC metrics**: SNR estimated on the preload baseline, its noise floor, and the rule that SNR gates only the failure segment.
-- **Guards** — bad inputs (zero cross-sectional area, short or missing segments) return NaN / not-OK flags rather than raising.
+- **Safety/guards**: bad inputs (zero cross-sectional area, short or missing segments) return NaN / not-OK flags rather than raising.

 ## The regression test and the reference output